 Hi, I’m Tony, and I didn’t find yoga, it found me.
-Some years ago I went camping with a friend at a yoga festival.
+So about us, some years ago I went camping with a friend at a yoga festival.
 I’d had no prior experience with or knowledge of yoga, but it was interesting because I was able to watch the classes of many different styles of yoga.
 I wasn’t in the least interested in participating, mainly because so many of the classes were taught with dance music or Indian music in the background, and that didn’t appeal to me.

 On the last day, just before we were about to leave, I decided to take the very strange three-quarter long super-thick mat that my friend lent me to go and have a look at a class that had caught my eye for some reason.
 Yvonne de Kock was teaching an Iyengar style class, and her joyful presence and playful manner compelled me to put my mat down.
 I was so stoked to find out after the class that her studio is in Milnerton, which isn’t far from me.
 I have never stopped going to Yvonne’s classes and don’t expect that I will any time soon.